xandernwala/xandernwala.github.io/README.md

 ## Generating Publication Pages

-I adapted code from PmWiki's [BibtexRef Cookbook](https://www.pmwiki.org/wiki/Cookbook/BibtexRef) to read in a BibTeX file and generate various Markdown files for the website.
+Dr. adapted code from PmWiki's [BibtexRef Cookbook](https://www.pmwiki.org/wiki/Cookbook/BibtexRef) to read in a BibTeX file and generate various Markdown files for the website.
 The files are all in the [markdown_generator](markdown_generator/) folder in this repo.

 * [`bib2md.php`](markdown_generator/bib2md.php) - driver script to generate Markdown files with publication entries
    * update with input BibTeX file, years of publications to generate, type of publications, and definition of "recent"
    * current version writes files directly into [_publications](_publications/) folder
 * [`bib2md-students.php`](markdown_generator/bib2md-students.php) - driver script to generate Markdown file with student PhD dissertations and MS theses
   * update with bibtag for new students
-  * I copy/paste lines into [_pages/students.md](_pages/students.md)
+  * <!---I copy/paste lines into [_pages/students.md](_pages/students.md)-->
 * [`bibtexref3-md.php`](markdown_generator/bibtexref3-md.php) - script adapted from PmWiki cookbook to generate Markdown
   * should only need updating to change appearance of reference line output